LioraW/compiler/README.txt

-P4 Code Generation
+CS 4280 Compiler
 Liora Wachsstock

-Storage = Local

-Global variables are processed as local varibles in the top scope.
-(This is one of the options in the requirments.)
+Compiles our high level language (described in the BNF document) into UMSL's assembly language.

 COMPILATION AND EXECUTION:
 For easy compilation use "Make".

 Execution:
-./compfs (it will take input from stdin until you type "EOF") OR ./compfs testFile.sp2022 (.sp2022 is a required extension type) OR ./compfs < testFile.sp2022
+./compfs (will take input from stdin until you type "EOF") OR ./compfs testFile.sp2022 (.sp2022 is a required extension type) OR ./compfs < testFile.sp2022